argonautproject/subscriptions/encounters-ig.md

 It was decided that the design of Subscriptions in R4 was not able to move beyond the issues, and that a redesign was required.
-In FHIR R5, Subscriptions have been broken into two resources, a Topic and a Subscription, which adress the issues with Subscriptions in R4.
+In FHIR R5, Subscriptions have been broken into two resources, `SubscriptionTopic` and `Subscription`, which adress the issues with Subscriptions in R4.
 Even with the redesign, there is a potential issue with interoperability based on Topic definitions, which this guide aims to prevent.

-With the new design, servers are able to support a reduced set of Topics, with a reduced set of clearly-defined filters to clients.
+With the new design, servers are able to support a reduced set of Subscription Topics, with a reduced set of clearly-defined filters to clients.
 This allows clients to be developed generically while also lowering the burden on server developers.

-Topics fall under two categories: conceptual and computable.
+Subscription Topics fall under two categories: conceptual and computable.
 There is overlap between the two (e.g., a server can computably define a new Admission encounter), but the server is able to use whatever internal implementation makes sense to capture the concept being expressed.
-For example, in the Admissions Topic defined below, two possible computable definitions are provided (in FHIRPath and using Query), but existing facade servers may choose to simply implement the Topic as part of an existing HL7 v2 ADT workflow.
+For example, in the Encounter-Start Subscription Topic defined below, two possible computable definitions are provided (in FHIRPath and using Query), but existing facade servers may choose to simply implement the Subscription Topic as part of an existing HL7 v2 ADT workflow.

 Given the goals of the redesign, filtering is based on Search and Search Modifiers.
 This allows for more code reuse (for clients and servers) and lowers the bar for implementation.